 - Developing the capacity of children to experience, regulate, and express emotions; form close and secure interpersonal relationships; and explore their environment and learn.

-- Providing individualized support for foster parents on critical issues as: forming secure relationships after change and loss; address challenging behaviors; working through the experience of abuse/neglect.
+- Providing individualized support for caregivers and parents on critical issues as: forming secure relationships after change and loss; address challenging behaviors; and healing after traumatic experiences.

 Would you like to make an investment in this critical program?
 Please contact Ellen Kuo, chief development officer, at (206) 325-8477 or email email@example.com.